Martian Manhunter: Silver Age (1950s–1960s)

 J'onzz eventually reveals his existence to the world, after which he operates openly as a superhero and becomes a charter member of the Justice League.
 During the character's initial few years as a member of the Justice League, he is often used as a substitute for Superman in stories (just as Green Arrow was for Batman) as DC Comics were worried about using their flagship characters too often in Justice League stories, fearing overexposure.
 The Martian and the archer inaugurated the team-up format of The Brave and the Bold.
 J'onzz appears there one other time, working with the Flash.
 In some stories he is shown travelling through space at near-light speed or to other planets.

-The detective John Jones is ostensibly killed in action by the Idol Head of Diabolu, an artifact which generates supernatural monsters.
+The detective John Jones is ostensibly killed in action by the Idol Head of Diabolu, an artifact that generates supernatural monsters.
 J'onzz abandons the civilian identity as he decides fighting this new menace will take a great deal of his time.
 At this point his feature moves to The House of Mystery, where J'onzz spends the next few years in battle against the Idol Head.
-Shortly after its defeat, he takes the persona of Marco Xavier in order to infiltrate the international crime cartel known as VULTURE, which he defeats in the final installment of his original series.
+Shortly after its defeat, he takes the persona of Marco Xavier to infiltrate the international crime cartel Vulture, which he defeats in the final installment of his original series.

 As Superman was allowed by DC to become a fully active member of the Justice League, J'onzz's appearances there dwindled.
 He last participated in a mission in his original tenure in #61 (March 1968), shortly before his solo series was discontinued (The House of Mystery #173, May–June 1968).
 In #71, his people finally came to Earth for him and he left with them to found and become leader of New Mars.
 Over the next 15 years, J'onzz appeared sporadically in various DC titles.